aksommerville/egg2/etc/doc/eau-format.md

 ## From MIDI

 Meta 0x51 Set Tempo should appear once at time zero.
-Tempo changes are permitted, but we will declare only the initial tempo.
+Tempo changes are permitted and respected, but only the time-zero tempo gets encoded in the EAU header.

 Meta 0x07 Cue Point with the payload "LOOP" to mark the loop point.
 This is permitted only zero or one times.
 Legal but redundant at time zero.